We can't find the internet

 Insert Note: Add a

-to any item by pressingshift
+noteto any item by pressingshift+enter.-

-Multi-Edit: Hold the
+Multi-Edit: Hold

-you can edit several items at once.
+CMDand click on items to highlight.
+Then usingCommand CenterorKeyboard Shortcutsyou can edit several items at once.

 Navigating in Airlist